kaloyan-marinov/journal-keeper/README.md

 1. run the `build-stage`, which will:
    - create a Docker network
-   - start a Docker container (attached to the Docker network; representing the persistence layer, which the backend application relies on; and running the MySQL database engine, in which a new database is created [without any tables yet])
+   - run a Docker container (attached to the Docker network; representing the persistence layer, which the backend application relies on; and running the MySQL database engine, in which a new database is created [without any tables yet])
    - create a Docker volume (responsible for persisting all contents of the database, i.e. the database schema itself and also - once the whole application stack has been started! - any records written to the database)
-   - start a Docker container (attached to the Docker network; containing the backend application; and running all database-migration scripts plus, right after that, exiting)
+   - run a Docker container (attached to the Docker network; containing the backend application; and running all database-migration scripts plus, right after that, exiting)
-   - start a Docker container (attached to the Docker network; containing the frontend application; and exiting immediately)
+   - run a Docker container (attached to the Docker network; containing the frontend application; and exiting immediately)

    ```
    $ docker-compose \